Amos Gitai: Film career

 The film was rejected and censored by Israeli television, an event which marked the filmmaker's conflictual relationship with the authorities of his country.
-It is to make this film exist despite the censorship and to continue along the path he had just begun, that he says at that time: "I decided to become a filmmaker".
+It was to make this film exist despite the censorship and to continue along the path he had just begun, that he said at that time: "I decided to become a filmmaker".
 This relationship was soon to be fueled by the controversy surrounding his film Field Diary, made before and during the invasion of Lebanon in 1982, and resulting in a long exile in France (1983–1993).

 House was the first part of a trilogy including the films A House in Jerusalem (1998), and News from Home / News from House (2005).
 It was the first of many trilogies; a concept Gitai consistently worked with during his career, offering a complex and layered view of the geopolitical Israeli reality.

-To his biographical elements (his family origins, the generation to which he belongs, his architectural studies, the making of the House and its effects) must be added the experience of the Yom Kippur War, in which he almost died at the age of 23, an experience that would influence all his future work.
-The traumatic event itself was the focus of a series of experimental short films and documentaries, before directing the film Yom Kippur in 2000, which definitively consecrated its stature after its positive reception at the Cannes Film Festival.
-The evocation of this intimate and common experience served by an impressive plastic sense is exemplary of Amos Gitai's art.
-The film also marks the beginning of the director's collaboration with screenwriter Marie-José Sanselme which dates until today.
+To his biographical elements (his family origins, the generation to which he belongs, his architectural studies, the making of the House and its effects) must be added the experience of the Yom Kippur War, in which he nearly died at the age of 23, and which would shape all his subsequent work.
+The traumatic event itself became the subject of a series of experimental short films and documentaries, before he directed Yom Kippur in 2000.
+The film's positive reception at the Cannes Film Festival brought him widespread recognition and confirmed his place as a major voice in world cinema.
+The way this intimate yet collective experience is rendered through a striking visual sensibility is characteristic of Gitai's approach.
+The film also marks the beginning of his long collaboration with screenwriter Marie-José Sanselme, which has continued to the present day.

 He continues with the making of the three Wadi (Wadi 1981, Wadi Ten Years After 1991, Wadi Grand Canyon 2001) which similar to House is dealing with a specific location and examines the complex relationships between the residents of the former stone quarry – Eastern European immigrants, survivors of the camps and Arabs who have also been expelled from their homes due to the wars in Israel.
 Gitai turns the valley into a symbol of a possible coexistence.

 His third trilogy deals with Israeli political-military practices (Field Diary, 1982; Giving Peace a Chance, 1994; The Arena of Murder, 1996).
 Yann Lardeau wrote about Field Diary: